Why Atrium Medical Center?

 Speedy, Advanced Stroke Care

 Atrium Medical Center is an Advanced Primary Stroke Center designated by the Joint Commission, earning the Gold Seal of Approval™ for stroke care.
-Our stroke center includes 24-hour emergency stroke services and a stroke alert system to rapidly mobilize a team of experts to diagnose and treat stroke quickly.
+Our stroke center includes 24-hour emergency stroke services and a stroke alert system to rapidly mobilize a team of specialists to diagnose and treat stroke quickly.

 As part of Premier Health’s Telestroke Network, specialists diagnose patients with stroke at Atrium in real time using a computer with a monitor and video camera.
 This enables the patient to receive faster treatment at Atrium or to be transferred via CareFlight Air and Mobile Services to Miami Valley Hospital for the most advanced stroke care, such as neurointerventional therapies.